Shivankarchaudhary/demo-2-multiply-evens./README.md

    <img src="img3.PNG" />

-7.There are no test cases for this solution
+7. Execute the test cases provided in the test folder